chantastic/esmodule-reference-course/README.md

 - Clone this repo to a local directory and enter the directory
 - run `npm install` to get the environment dependencies
-- run `npm start` to run the `nodemon` watch script. this will re-run `index.js` evertime you save a file in the project directory
+- run `npm start` to run the `nodemon` watch script. this will re-run `index.js` ever time you save a file in the project directory

 ## Project structure